 Is Eating Ice Cream On Your Period Bad?

-Avoiding an ice cream craving while on your period is close to impossible.
+Avoiding an ice cream craving while on your period can sometimes be impossible.
 Chances are that you will get yourself some ice cream at least a day or two while you are menstruating.
 Noting this, over time, many theories have been developed about whether or not you should eat ice cream during your period.

 There is a theory that you should not eat sweet stuff while menstruating because it may contribute to bloating and weight gain.
 Another theory suggests that you should not eat ice cream as it may increase the intensity of your cramps.